Plugins

 })

-Hooks allow extending the default runtime behaviour of Nitro by registering custom functions to the lifecycle events within plugins.
-(Read unjs/hookable to see how it works.)
+You can use Nitro hooks to extend the default runtime behaviour of Nitro by registering custom (async or sync) functions to the lifecycle events within plugins.

 Example: